-Exams: Students will complete three exams- The first exam covers neuroanatomy and includes fill-inthe-blank, multiple-choice, and true/false questions.
-The second exam is an essay- type short-answer exam covering both the open-field experiment and the inhibitory avoidance experiment.
+Exams: Students will complete three in-class exams.
+The first exam covers neuroanatomy and includes fill-in-the-blank, multiple-choice, and true/false questions.
+The second exam is an essay- type shortanswer exam covering both the open-field experiment and the inhibitory avoidance experiment.
 The third exam is an essay-type short-answer exam covering neurophysiology.

-Papers: Students will complete four scientific publication- style journal papers.
+Papers: Students will complete four scientific publication-style journal papers.
 This will include a draft and a final revised version of the draft for each of the two experiments.
 Since revision is such a critical part of writing, students will submit an initial draft for each paper as a way of getting feedback on their writing.
-This is designed to help students in the writing process.
+This is designed to help students with the writing process.
 Each paper should include a title, abstract, introduction, materials and methods, results, discussion, and published references.
 Students should expect to write a minimum of 15 pages cumulative for the two papers with a minimum of 5 pages of revision.
 However, students often end up writing more than 15 pages by the end of the course.
+All papers MUST be typed and double-spaced with no split columns!

-Students will submit a typed copy of every assigned paper electronically via email directly to the TA for grading and revision on the day due.
+Submission of drafts and final papers: Students will submit each draft and final version electronically via email directly to the Instructor for grading on the day due.
 Once papers are revised, graded, and grades are posted, they will be returned via email.
-In addition to submitting papers electronically via email, both final/revised versions MUST be submitted to Turnitin.
+In addition to submitting drafts and final version papers electronically via email, both final version papers MUST be submitted to Turnitin.
+Students should not submit papers showing Instructor/TA revised comments; such papers will NOT count toward an on time submission.
+In such a case, the student will be asked to submit the correct copy (without Instructor/TA comments) with the paper being counted as late if submitted after the due date.